Progesterone, Flushes and Your Heart

 The study was conducted by Dr. Jerilynn C. Prior, a professor of endocrinology and the head of Centre for Menstrual Cycle and Ovulation Research and who was a colleague of Dr John Lee.

-However many women find themselves unable to tolerate it, and the ongoing research over this period has shown that it increased the risk of heart disease and strokes plus breast and other hormonal cancers.
+However many women find themselves unable to tolerate it, and the ongoing research over this period has shown that it oestrogen not balanced by the actual progesterone hormone increased the risk of heart disease and strokes plus breast and other hormonal cancers.

-This is one reason why HRT use is now recommended for no longer than 2-5 years.
+This is one reason why HRT long-term use is not ideal.

 The trial outcome